Health and Wellness Department

 FFA "STUDENT WELFARE"

 Brenham ISD SHAC Meetings are held four times a year.
-Meetings are held on the second Thursday of the months of July, October, January, and April.
-The next Brenham ISD School Health Advisory Council Meeting will be held on Thursday, January 13, 2021 at 5:15pm.
-Location: BHS PLC Meeting Room.
-Agenda
+Meetings are held on the fourth Wednesday of the months of September, January, March and May at 4:15pm.

 Physical Fitness Assessment (Grades 3–12)

 Annually, the district will conduct a physical fitness assessment of students in grades 3–12 who are enrolled in a physical education course or a course for which physical education credit is awarded.
-At the end of the school year, a parent may submit a written request to obtain the results of his or her child’s physical fitness assessment conducted during the school year by contacting:
+At the end of the school year, a parent may submit a written request to obtain the results of his or her child’s physical fitness assessment conducted during the school year by contacting the campus principal.

 A detailed description of the content of the human sexuality instruction and a general schedule on which the instruction is provided here: